-- Gates are locked at 9.05 am or 9.15 during Covid staggered entry and after school at 3.30 pm.
-After which time access to school is through the main entrance - The Administrator/Secretary monitors those that come to the door at reception before deciding who to let into the building. - All visitors sign in and out and wear badges of identification or a visitor's badge. - The hall and school are alarmed. - Nominated members of staff, site manager/caretaker will have a set of keys to access the school at any time.
+- Gates are locked at 9:00 am and after school at 3:30pm.
+After which time access to school is through the main entrance.
+After school clubs use the nursery door or the side blue gate, breakfast club uses the hall door.
+The Administrator/Secretary monitors those that come to the door at reception before deciding who to let into the building. - All visitors sign in and out and wear badges of identification or a visitor's badge. - The hall and school are alarmed. - Nominated members of staff, cleaner in charge, will have a set of keys to access the school at any time.
 They can also activate the school's electronic security system.
-The School has a full inventory of key holders and keys that have been allocated. - Blinds/curtains have been installed in all classrooms and corridors for security, the classroom blinds/curtains are closed at the end of each school day.
+The school has a full inventory of key holders and keys that have been allocated. - Blinds/curtains have been installed in all classrooms for security, the classroom blinds/curtains are closed at the end of each school day.

-The Cleaner in charge is responsible for the security of the school at the end of the day by ensuring that doors, windows, skylights etc. are secured.
+The cleaner in charge is responsible for the security of the school at the end of the day by ensuring that doors, windows, skylights etc. are secured.
 This also applies in the school holidays unless this is delegated to a nominated member of staff.